mattaylor/objix/README.md

 ### Object.prototype[@@iterator]

-Iterate throught the entries of `this`
+Iterate through the entries of `this`

 ```javascript
 for (let [k, v] of { a: 1 }) console.log(k, 'is', v) // a is 1